2 min read

 A Conversation with a Testing Pioneer

-Who doesn’t know him?
+Who doesn't know him?
 His book is practically required reading in software testing.
 But there were other times too.
-When Andreas was a student, software testing was not only unusual, it was almost frowned upon.
-However, Andreas recognized the necessity and above all the importance of establishing a considered, structured approach to software testing.
-“Basiswissen Softwaretest” was published back in 2002 and has not lost any of its importance to this day.
+When Andreas was a student, software testing was not only uncommon, it was almost frowned upon.
+However, Andreas recognized the need and, above all, the importance of establishing a considered, structured approach to testing software.
+"Basiswissen Softwaretest" was published back in 2002 and has not lost any of its importance to this day.
 I talk to Andreas about the past 30 years of software testing, with a few anecdotes and a wealth of experience.

 Andreas Spillner was Professor of Computer Science at Bremen University of Applied Sciences until 2017.
-From 1991, he was the spokesperson for the TAV “Test, Analysis and Verification of Software” section of the Gesellschaft für Informatik e.V.
-(GI), which he co-founded, for over 10 years.
-He was involved in the “German Testing Board” e.V. from the beginning until 2009, after which he was appointed an honorary member.
+For over 10 years from 1991, he was spokesman for the TAV "Testing, Analysis and Verification of Software" section of the Gesellschaft für Informatik e.V.
+(GI), which he co-founded.
+He was involved in the "German Testing Board" e.V. from the beginning until 2009 and was then appointed an honorary member.
 He was appointed a Fellow of the GI in 2007.
-Together with Tilo Linz, he was awarded the “German Prize for Software Quality” in 2022.
+Together with Tilo Linz, he was awarded the "German Prize for Software Quality" in 2022.
 He is a member of the ASQF Executive Committee.
 His work focuses on software engineering, quality assurance and testing.
-He is the author or co-author of books (e.g. “Basiswissen Softwaretest”, “Lean Testing für C++- Programmierer - Angemessen statt aufwendig testen”) and themed issues of journals.
+He is the author or co-author of books (e.g. "Basiswissen Softwaretest", "Lean Testing für C++- Programmierer - Angemessen statt aufwendig testen") and themed issues of journals.
 He has also published numerous articles in journals and given presentations at international and national conferences and seminars.

 Basic knowledge of software testing: How Andreas Spillner shaped testing